vheathen/esp32-pressure-controller/README.md

 idf.py menuconfig
 ```

-You should went to `Button` menu and configure a button GPIO number (the button lost its functions so you might skip this).
+You should go to the `Pressure sensor` menu and configure a button GPIO number (the button lost its functions so you can skip this step).
+Then you should set GPIO pins you've connected your socket controlling relays to.
+Pressure sensor to control socket, relay index and pressure settings\timings are currently defined in 'relay_control.c'.
 It is necessary to configure LVGL in `Component config -> LittlevGL (LVGL)...` sections.
 Please include Montserrat 12pt font.